WYETH FOUNDATION FOR AMERICAN ART PUBLICATION GRANT

 For this grant program, “American art” is defined as art created in the United States, Canada, and Mexico.
 Eligible for the grant are book-length scholarly manuscripts in the history of American art, visual studies, and related subjects that have been accepted by a publisher on their merits but cannot be published in the most desirable form without a subsidy.
 The deadline for the receipt of applications is September 15 of each year.

-In fall 2017, CAA awarded publication grants to support five book-length scholarly manuscripts.
-The grantees are:
+In fall 2019, CAA awarded publication grants to support a number of book-length scholarly manuscripts.
+The 2019 grantees are:

 Read a list of all recipients of the Wyeth Foundation for American Art Publication Grant from 2005 to the present.